 Your application should include information about how your proposed activity will comply with COVID-19 requirements.
 This is particularly important for activities that place participants in close physical proximity, such as bus trips, or group activities and social events in confined spaces.

-PLEASE NOTE: The V&CG program has changed in a number of key areas.
-Changes in 2020-21 include:
+PLEASE NOTE: The SYV Grants Program has changed in a number of key areas.
+Changes in 2020-21 include the following: